IgniteUI/indigo-design-docfx/en/components/input.md

 ![](../images/input_disabled.png)
 `disabled`

-Every experienced designer uses contraints wisely to limit the user input and avoid invalid states, hence the availability of validation styles.
-Through the available validation styles, the Input is equipped for sophisticated designs that display success, warning and error visuals.
+Every experienced designer uses constraints wisely to limit the user input and avoid invalid states, hence the availability of validation styles.
+Through the available validation styles, the Input is equipped for sophisticated designs that display success, warning, and error visuals.

 ![](../images/input_success.png)
 ![](../images/input_warning.png)